-Inhibitors of Breast Cancer Resistant Protein (BCRP): Concomitant administration of products that are inhibitors of BCRP (e.g., elbasvir and grazoprevir) may lead to increased plasma concentrations of atorvastatin and an increased risk of myopathy; therefore a dose adjustment of atorvastatin should be considered depending on the prescribed dose.
-Co-administration of elbasvir and grazoprevir with atorvastatin increases plasma concentrations of atorvastatin 1.9-fold (see Table 1); therefore, the dose of ezetimibe/atorvastatin should not exceed 10 mg/20 mg daily in patients receiving concomitant medications with products containing elbasvir or grazoprevir (see sections 4.2 and 4.4).
+Inhibitors of Breast Cancer Resistant Protein (BCRP): Concomitant administration of products that are inhibitors of BCRP (e.g. elbasvir and grazoprevir) may lead to increased plasma concentrations of atorvastatin and an increased risk of myopathy; therefore a dose adjustment of atorvastatin should be considered depending on the prescribed dose.
+Co-administration of elbasvir and grazoprevir with atorvastatin increases plasma concentrations of atorvastatin 1.9-fold (see Table 1); therefore, the dose of [Invented name] should not exceed 10/20 mg daily in patients receiving concomitant medications with products containing elbasvir or grazoprevir (see sections 4.2 and 4.4).

-Inducers of cytochrome P450 3A4: Concomitant administration of atorvastatin with inducers of cytochrome P450 3A4 (e.g., efavirenz, rifampicin, St. John's Wort) can lead to variable reductions in plasma concentrations of atorvastatin.
-Due to the dual interaction mechanism of rifampicin, (cytochrome P450 3A4 induction and inhibition of hepatocyte uptake transporter OATP1B1), simultaneous co-administration of ezetimibe/atorvastatin with rifampicin is recommended, as delayed administration of atorvastatin after administration of rifampicin has been associated with a significant reduction in atorvastatin plasma concentrations.
+Inducers of cytochrome P450 3A4: Concomitant administration of atorvastatin with inducers of cytochrome P450 3A4 (e.g. efavirenz, rifampicin, St. John's Wort) can lead to variable reductions in plasma concentrations of atorvastatin.
+Due to the dual interaction mechanism of rifampicin, (cytochrome P450 3A4 induction and inhibition of hepatocyte uptake transporter OATP1B1), simultaneous co-administration of [Invented name] with rifampicin is recommended, as delayed administration of atorvastatin after administration of rifampicin has been associated with a significant reduction in atorvastatin plasma concentrations.
 The effect of rifampicin on atorvastatin concentrations in hepatocytes is, however, unknown and if concomitant administration cannot be avoided, patients should be carefully monitored for efficacy.

-Transport inhibitors: Inhibitors of transport proteins can increase the systemic exposure of atorvastatin.
-Ciclosporin and letermovir are both inhibitors of transporters involved in the disposition of atorvastatin, i.e. OATP1B1/1B3, P-gp, and BCRP leading to an increased systemic exposure of atorvastatin (see table 1).
+Transport inhibitors: Inhibitors of transport proteins (e.g. ciclosporin) can increase the systemic exposure of atorvastatin (see Table 1).
 The effect of inhibition of hepatic uptake transporters on atorvastatin concentrations in hepatocytes is unknown.
-If concomitant administration cannot be avoided, a dose reduction of ezetimibe/atorvastatin and clinical monitoring for efficacy is recommended (see table 1).
-Use of atorvastatin is not recommended in patients taking letermovir co-administered with ciclosporin (see section 4.4).
+If concomitant administration cannot be avoided, a dose reduction of [Invented name] and clinical monitoring for efficacy is recommended (see Table 1).

-Gemfibrozil / fibric acid derivatives: The use of fibrates alone is occasionally associated with muscle-related events, including rhabdomyolysis.
+Gemfibrozil/fibric acid derivatives: The use of fibrates alone is occasionally associated with muscle-related events, including rhabdomyolysis.
 The risk of these events may be increased with the concomitant use of fibric acid derivatives and atorvastatin.